jlizakowski/headlight_detector/readme.md

 #### What about just detecting colored strobe lights reflecting off clouds and haze?
 Over the horizon?
 That would be another project...

+#### Could this work from a satellite?
+It's probably easier than most things done from space.

 ## Sub projects
 ### Optical 4F correlator: